 Q: What is a CID (Customer ID)?

 A CID is the term Crowdstrike uses to refer to a “managed organization” This organization will be on-boarded and supported 24x7x365 by a dedicated Crowdstrike team.
 The on-boarding process will address such things as thresholds, responses, contacts and escalation procedures.
 These CID settings will apply to all ISDs, LEAS and PSAs in the organization.
 MiSecure will supply each ISD with a single CID.
 MiSecure will hold a Parent CID which supports all ISD CIDs.
 Entities within a single ISD CID may have visibility into other entities and ISDs need to consider this when providing access to LEA/PSA staff.
-LEAs or PSAs that would like their own CID may purchase through the MiSecure project, leveraging the statewide pricing (estimated cost is ~$5,000/CID).
+LEAs or PSAs that would like their own CID may purchase through the MiSecure project, leveraging the statewide pricing (estimated cost is ~$2,000/CID one-time).
 Those LEAs should reach out to MiSecure to make arrangements.

 Q: My ISD never contacted me, how can I participate?